MicroEJ/docs/ApplicationDeveloperGuide/mmm.rst

    - Bundling the content into the module
    - Testing the module

-The visibility of a dependency is declared by setting the tag ``visibility``, for example:
+The visibility of a dependency is declared by setting the attribute ``visibility``, for example:

 .. code-block:: xml